anisimovsergey/riotjs-example/README.md

-# A RiotJS sample application
+# A RiotJS example application

 In one console
 ```